p-adic shtukas and the theory of global and local Shimura varieties: Global Shimura varieties and their universal -shtukas

 Assuming $({\rm U}_{x_0})$ we can identify $\RRZ^\diam_{\CG, \mu, x_0}\simeq \CM^{\rm int}_{\CG, b, \mu}$.
 In particular, $\CM^{\rm int}_{\CG, b, \mu}$ is representable by a formal scheme $\sM_{\CG, b, \mu}$ and we obtain a ``uniformization" morphism

 which maps the base point to $x_0\in \sS_\eK(k)$. \begin{remark} Suppose that $p$ is odd, $G=\eG\otimes_\BQ \BQ_p$ splits over a tamely ramified extension of $\BQ_p$ and $p\nmid |\pi_1(G_{\rm der})|$.
 In this case condition $({\rm U}_{x})$ is identical with Axiom A in \cite[\S 4.3]{HamaKim}; Hamacher and Kim also conjecture that, under these hypotheses, it is always satisfied.
-By work of Zhou \cite{Zhou, vanH}, condition $({\rm U}_x)$ is know to hold under these hypotheses if in addition $x$ is basic, or $G$ is residually split or $\CG$ is absolutely special.
-By Nie \cite{Nie}, it is known if $G$ is unramified. \end{remark}
+By work of Zhou \cite{Zhou, vanH}, condition $({\rm U}_x)$ is known to hold under these hypotheses if in addition $x$ is basic, or $G$ is residually split or $\CG$ is absolutely special.
+By Nie \cite{Nie}, it is known if $G$ is unramified. {\cmag As mentioned in the Introduction, condition $({\rm U}_x)$ is now known to hold in general, due to work of Gleason-Lim-Xu \cite[Cor.
+1.10]{GLX22}.} \end{remark}